Feernend History, Family Crest & Coats of Arms

 The surname Feernend was first found in Cheshire at Shipbrook(e), where William de Vernon was granted lands by Hugh d'Avranches, 1st Earl of Chester.
 His son Richard settled at Shipbrook(e), near Northwich.

 The Cheshire family which had become the Barons of Shipbrooke, "became connected with Derbyshire by the heiress of Avenell's marriage with Richard Vernon in the 12th century; [and their] daughter and heiress married to Gilbert de Francis, whose son took the name of Vernon, seated himself at Haddon Hall in this county, and was the ancestor of the different branches of the House of Vernon."

 "The manor [of Draycott-in the-Clay] was included in the Conqueror's gift to Henry de Ferrers, and has for many ages been possessed by the noble family of Vernon.
 In a meadow beyond Draycott mill are the ruins of an ancient mansion, surrounded by a moat."

-Important Dates for the Feernend family
+Early History of the Feernend family

 This web page shows only a small excerpt of our Feernend research.
 Another 149 words (11 lines of text) covering the years 1030, 1229, 1236, 1249, 1577, 1625, 1621, 1622, 1605, 1676, 1660, 1676, 1665, 1721, 1715 and 1721 are included under the topic Early Feernend History in all our PDF Extended History products and printed products wherever possible.